kshedden/stats206/slides/information.md

 Statistical estimation and population parameters
 ================================================

-In a general framework for statistical estimation, we have two related but different quantities:
+In statistical estimation, we focus on these related but distinct concepts:

 __Statistic__: a numerical summary calculated from data